TycheSoftwares/arconix-faq/readme.txt

 Tags: arconix, faq, toggle
 Requires at least: 3.8
 Tested up to: 3.9
-Stable tag: 1.4.3
+Stable tag: 1.5.0

 Arconix FAQ provides an easy way to add FAQ items to your website.

 == Description ==

 Utilizing Custom Post Types, this plugin allows the user to easily add FAQ items to his/her website.
-Display them using the supplied shortcode (`[faq]`) and show/hide them via an animated, jQuery toggle box.
+Display them using the supplied shortcode (`[faq]`) and show/hide them via an animated, jQuery toggle or accordion box.
 The FAQ's can be displayed in groups by tagging them during the FAQ item's creation.
 They can also be loaded closed or open, and for long FAQ's, there's a checkbox to add a "return to top" link at the bottom.

 [Live Demo](http://demo.arconixpc.com/arconix-faq)

 = Features =
 * Custom Post-Type driven
-* jQuery toggle when using the shortcode
+* jQuery toggle or accordion display when using the shortcode
 * Can be displayed in groups by using the "group" taxonomy

 == Installation ==